Board Approves Noise Variance Request for Work on Central 70 Project

 DDPHE will focus on balancing compliance by the contractor with best practices and public health standards.

 Residents who spoke out against the variance raised concerns about vibrations associated with construction, which were recognized by the board.
 DDPHE committed to exploring these concerns.
 Currently, Denver city ordinance does not directly address vibrations.

 The Department of Public Health & Environment (DDPHE), in partnership with the North Denver Cornerstone Collaborative (NDCC), committed to a transparent and public process that allowed for meaningful community engagement.
-That engagement yielded strong feedback which DDPHE listened to and seriously considered, and many of the suggestions were either already included in the department’s recommendations or were added to them.
+That engagement yielded strong feedback which DDPHE listened to and seriously considered, and many of the community’s suggestions were either already included in the department’s recommendations or added to them.

 DDPHE will uphold the decision of the Board while holding the petitioner accountable to all criteria of the approval.
 DDPHE and NDCC pledge an open-door policy with the community and intend to continuously monitor and communicate about construction activities to ensure the work is done within the standards and criteria set forth in the ruling.

 DDPHE appreciates the service of the Board and extends our gratitude to the community members and to the Denver City Council members and staff who participated in the process.